 Hello, many thanks for landing on my blog.
 If you’re interested in the World of Search and Find, along with some of its surrounding themes, I hope this will be a site of interest to you.

 I’ve been a solo information professional for most of my working life, and no longer manage a hard copy library, being a service almost completely resourced by online sources.
-I’ve provided business information services to high-tech companies and start-ups for the past 17 years.
+I’ve provided business information services to high-tech companies and start-ups for over 20 years.

 I’ve a strong interest in promoting “information literacy” which is a jargon term for teaching others – and yourself – how to be a smart and competent searcher plus with the skills to evaluate the sources you use and the information you find.
 I have sat on CILIP’s Information Literacy committee as commercial representative, contributed the solo librarian’s chapter to The Information Literacy Cookbook (Chandos, 2007) and write articles and reviews for Jinfo (formerly Freepint) now and then.